apache/nuttx/configs/p112/README.txt

 ASlink-Error-<cannot open> : "bin/mm_initialize.rel"

 Clearly there is something wrong with the command line options given to SDCC because it is trying to compile and link when we really only want dependencies.
+I did not spend very much time trying to solve the problem; I assume that it is not too difficult.